College Factual by our College Data Analytics Team

 $27,905 Median Starting Salary

-UC Irvine is a fairly large public university located in the large city of Irvine.
+UC Irvine is a very large public university located in the city of Irvine.
 A Best Colleges rank of #61 out of 2,217 schools nationwide means UC Irvine is a great university overall.

-There were about 70 geological & earth sciences students who graduated with this degree at UC Irvine in the most recent year we have data available.
-After graduation, geology degree recipients generally earn about $27,905 in the first five years of their career.
+There were approximately 62 geological & earth sciences students who graduated with this degree at UC Irvine in the most recent data year.
+After graduating, geology degree recipients usually earn an average of $27,905 in the first five years of their career.

 More information about a degree in geological & earth sciences from University of California - Irvine